Linaro/lkft-tools/docs/new-stable-branch.md

 - Merge 5.0-rc trigger and build
 - Can merge: Anyone on the team
 - Note: Only after all other changes have been merged
+- Note: Never change sanity job priority
+- Note: For test jobs set the priority as one less than existing priority list

 ### lkft.linaro.org
 - Add branch to [lkft-website](https://github.com/Linaro/lkft-website)